 60. The activity of Tao and Te in relation to numerous individual souls of different ages can be likened to cooking a meal of many ingredients in a large cauldron.

-For realization of the destinies of most people, which they deserve, Tao and Te use spirits, some of these spirits may be of lower levels of development.
+As for the majority of people, when realizing the destinies that these people deserve, Tao and Te use spirits, including spirits of lower levels of development.

 But if one approaches Tao by the quality of the soul, then such a person goes beyond the sphere of influence of these spirits.